 You should also see a doctor after any dog bite, even if it doesn’t appear serious at first.
 Even non-scarring dog bites can develop into serious medical problems including infection, rabies, tetanus, or damaged tendons and muscles.

 We can help.
-When you call John Foy & Associates, we will send an investigator to track down the owner.
+When you call John Foy & Associates, our dog bite lawyers in Columbus will send an investigator to track down the owner.
 In Columbus, even seemingly free-roaming dogs often have a home.
 We can search the neighborhood and speak to neighbors.
 Often, someone will know the dog by name or description and we can find out who the owner is.

 You should report any dog bite immediately to both the police and Animal Control:

-- Animal Control.
-Animal control tracks all incidents related to dogs and you should report exactly what happened.
+- Animal Control: Columbus Animal Control tracks all incidents related to dogs and you should report exactly what happened.
 They may also know whether the dog in question has a history of past attacks.
 Columbus Animal Control can be reached at 706-653-4512.

 In most cases the dog will not be put down.
 However, some dogs that are considered dangerous may be put down if they consistently pose a threat to human beings.